Pool of London: Cultural references

 André Derain painted four works of the Thames, and his 1906 The Pool of London is in the UK Tate collection.
 Derain was a leading Fauvist and had been sent to London by his dealer to produce Thames views in the Fauvist style.

 A British film, Pool of London (1951), is a crime drama set within the Pool.
 The film was directed by Basil Dearden, and features actors Earl Cameron, Susan Shaw, Joan Dowling, and Bonar Colleano, and comic actors Leslie Phillips, Alfie Bass and James Robertson Justice.
-The Pool has also featured as a location in various other films.
+The Pool has also been featured as a location in various other films.

 Patrick O'Brian refers to the Pool of London in his novels The Commodore and Blue at the Mizzen, both in the Aubrey-Maturin series.

 Neal Stephenson mentions various locations around the Pool of London in his novel The System of the World, the third book in The Baroque Cycle.